carlynorama/StreamPublisherTests/README.md

 #  Using Async Streams

-Exploration of how to use AsyncStreams to get information out of classes and actors by wrapping @Published variables or replaceing them alltogether.
+Exploration of how to use AsyncStreams to get information out of classes and actors by wrapping @Published variables or replacing them all together.

 ## Resources